nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of persons with specified tags
+3. User requests to rename tag for a particular person
+4. AddressBook requests the user to confirm renaming of tag
+5. User confirms the renaming
+6. Addressbook rename tag and updates <br>
+Use case ends.

+**Extensions**

+2a.
+The specified tag does not exist

+> Use case ends

+3a.
+The specified tag to be renamed already exists

+> 3a1.
+Addressbook gives error message to notify that the renamed tag already exists
+> 3a2.
+User gets prompted to enter another tag name
+> Steps 3a1-3a2 are repeated until the data entered are correct.
+  Use case resumes at step 4

+4a.
+User discards changes to rename

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.